The 20 Best Ocular Toxoplasmosis Doctors in Australia

 Fitzroy, VIC, AU

-Constantine Tam practices in Fitzroy, Australia.
+Constantine Tam practices practicing medicine in Fitzroy, Australia.
 Mr. Tam is rated as an Experienced expert by MediFind in the treatment of Ocular Toxoplasmosis.
-His top areas of expertise are Small Lymphocytic Lymphoma (SLL), Chronic Lymphocytic Leukemia (CLL), Chronic B-Cell Leukemia (CBCL), Bone Marrow Aspiration, and Bone Marrow Transplant.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Small Lymphocytic Lymphoma (SLL), Chronic Lymphocytic Leukemia (CLL), Chronic B-Cell Leukemia (CBCL), Bone Marrow Aspiration, and Bone Marrow Transplant.

 Experienced in Ocular Toxoplasmosis